play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 ]
 ```

-This output shows that the volume defined in /data is stored in **/graph/volumes/2f5...01c/_data** on the host (removing part of the ID for a better readibility).
+This output shows that the volume defined in /data is stored in **/graph/volumes/2f5...01c/_data** on the host (removing part of the ID for a better readability).

 Copy your own path (the one under the **Source** key) and make sure the **hello.txt** file we created (from within the container) is there.